-DEFENDANT, TOWNSHIP OF SOUTH BRUNSWICK BRIEF ON VALIDITY OF ZONING ORDINANCE

-SEIFFERT, FRISCH, GRUBER & CAFFERTY

-Attorneys for Defendant

-South Brunswick Township

-1215 Livingston Avenue

-North Brunswick, N.J.
-08902

-201/249-2141

-This brief on behalf of South Brunswick Township is written on the limited portion of the case specified by the Court and concerns itself only with the specific attack against the South Brunswick Township Zoning Ordinance and its alleged exclusionary sections.
+DEFENDANT, TOWNSHIP OF SOUTH BRUNSWICK BRIEF ON VALIDITY OF ZONING ORDINANCE SEIFFERT, FRISCH, GRUBER & CAFFERTY Attorneys for Defendant South Brunswick Township 1215 Livingston Avenue North Brunswick, N.J.
+08902 201/249-2141 This brief on behalf of South Brunswick Township is written on the limited portion of the case specified by the Court and concerns itself only with the specific attack against the South Brunswick Township Zoning Ordinance and its alleged exclusionary sections.
 It does not refer to remedy nor does it discuss region, as I believe that the question of region is part of the remedy and shall be discussed in my answering brief.

-while the Township is briefing the defenses that it has under the attack by the plaintiffs against its ordinance, it does not agree nor does it admit that the burden of proof has shifted in this aspect to the municipality.
+While the Township is briefing the defenses that it has under the attack by the plaintiffs against its ordinance, it does not agree nor does it admit that the burden of proof has shifted in this aspect to the municipality.
 To the contrary, it is the belief of South Brunswick Township that under the terms of the Mt.
 Laurel Decision, the burden has not shifted to the Township.
-In the case of Southern

-Burlington County NAACP, v.
+In the case of Southern Burlington County NAACP, v.
 Township of Mt.
 Laurel, 119 N.J.
 Super 164 (Law Div.
 1972), the Supreme Court altered certain presumptions normally attendant to a municipal zoning ordinance.
 The plaintiff herein did not meet that burden and make that showing of proof.
-Specifically, the Court held that:

-"....when it is shown that a developing municipality

-in its land use regulations has not made realistically possible a variety in choice of housing, including adequate provision to afford the opportunity for low and moderate income housing or has expressly prescribed requirements or restrictions which preclude or subtantially hinder it, a facial showing of violation of substantive due process or equal protect under the state constitution has been made and the burden and it is a heavy one, shifts to the municipality to establish a valid basis for its action or inaction."
+Specifically, the Court held that: "....when it is shown that a developing municipality -1- in its land use regulations has not made realistically possible a variety in choice of housing, including adequate provision to afford the opportunity for low and moderate income housing or has expressly prescribed requirements or restrictions which preclude or subtantially hinder it, a facial showing of violation of substantive due process or equal protect under the state constitution has been made and the burden and it is a heavy one, shifts to the municipality to establish a valid basis for its action or inaction."
 Mt.
 Laurel, supra at 181.
 No such showing was made herein.
-Consequently, the permal presumption attendant to zoning ordinances apply herein.

-The plaintiff's attack against South Brunswick Township ordinances can be summarized as follows:

-- 1. The A-3 and A-5 Zone, lot sizes and frontages are excessive. - 2.
-All other lot frontages and sizes do not provide for low or moderate income houses. - 3.
-The Ordinance provides for no multi-family units outside of the PRD's. - 4.
-There is an uneven distribution of vacant land. - 5.
-The Township, while it provides twice as much residential land as the 1970 County projections, provides seven times the amount of industrial land projected by the County in its Master Plan, dated 1970.
+Consequently, the normal presumption attendant to zoning ordinances apply herein.
+The plaintiff's attack against South Brunswick Township ordinances can be summarized as follows: 1.
+The A-3 and A-5 Zone, lot sizes and frontages are excessive.
+2. All other lot frontages and sizes do not provide for low or moderate income houses.
+3. The Ordinance provides for no multi-family units outside of the PRD's.
+4. There is an uneven distribution of vacant land.